rexsimiloluwah/rexsimiloluwah/README.md

 ![](https://komarev.com/ghpvc/?username=rexsimiloluwah&color=green)
 ### Hello Folks <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 <hr></hr>
 I am Similoluwa Okunowo, I am currently 19 years old.
 I stumbled upon coding in 2018 and I think it's fun.
 I work majorly with web technologies, Machine learning, and Mathematical modelling, Internet of Things and Automation.
 I am very reserved and I love learning new stuff.
-I am currently in my penultimate year at Obafemi Awolowo University, Ile-ife.
-I am studying Electronic and Electrical Engineering.
+I am currently in my penultimate year at Obafemi Awolowo University, Ile-ife studying Electronic and Electrical Engineering.

 ### About Similoluwa
-- 🔭 I’m currently working on improving my Life, and learning better Software Engineering practices to build amazing stuff.
+- 🔭 I’m currently searching for something to live/die for, and learning better Software Engineering practices to build amazing stuff.
-- 🌱 I’m currently learning Machine learning, Backend web technologies, Discrete mathematics.
+- 🌱 I’m currently learning Machine learning, Backend web technologies, Cloud DevOps, Discrete mathematics.
 - 👯 I’m looking to collaborate on building great software.
 - 💬 Ask me about anything.
 I don't know it all, but I know where and how to find answers (I reserve the rights to recant this statement 😄)
 - 😄 Pronouns: He, Him, His.
 - ⚡ Fun fact: I love PEACE and I cherish my solitude.
 - ⚡ Philosophy: Just be yourself, Never compromise your authenticity.
-'Problem no dey Finish'.
+'Problem no dey actually Finish'.

 You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3].